Our project in this section will be to improve the REPL to be able to understand & evaluate expressions written in BASIC.

 1 2 3 4 5 6 7 8 9 10 11

-To do its job, the REPL relies on a special called current-read-interaction.
+To do its job, the REPL relies on a special parameter called current-read-interaction.
 This parameter holds a read-interaction function that’s responsible for taking the input from the REPL and chunking it into syntax objects to evaluate.
 The REPL calls this read-interaction function repeatedly to get new syntax objects.
 When the read-interaction function returns eof, the REPL stops (meaning, control returns to the user at the REPL prompt).

 The read-interaction function takes two arguments: a port, which holds the text input from the REPL, and an origin value (that ostensibly describes where the port came from, but we shouldn’t rely on it to contain useful information).
 Because each user command on the REPL ends with a newline, the contents of the port will be a newline-terminated string.
 So if the user enters this at the REPL prompt: